Work on the City of Kellogg’s Sewer Rehabilitation and Replacement Project is rapidly coming to an end.

 The Kellogg City pool remains open and is free to users during the sewer project.
 The City Park is also a great place for children to spend part of their day.

 Thanks again for your patience and don’t be afraid to say thank you to the many people who are working hard on your behalf.

-Anyone needing special assistance with the sewer project or who may have questions or concerns should contact Mr. Craig Lewis, Superintendent of Public Works at (208)786-9131.
-On weekends, holidays or after work hours you may contact Mr. Lewis by calling the Shoshone County Sherriff’s Dispatch at (208) 556-1114 and ask that they contact him for you.
+Anyone needing special assistance related to the project or who may have questions or concerns should contact Mr. Craig Lewis, Superintendent of Public works at (208) 786-9131.
+On weekends, holidays or after work hours you may contact Mr. Lewis by calling the Shoshone County Sheriff’s Dispatch at (208) 556- 1114 and ask them to contact him for you.